Adamjakobsen/FYS4150/Project4/README.md

   - output = "qt_all" outputs all the quantities, avg_e avg_mabs Cv Chi and T (notice that all besides the temperature are normalized per spin) at the end of every Monte Carlo cycle;
   - output = "qt_last" outputs all the quantities, avg_e avg_mabs Cv Chi and T (notice that all besides the temperature are normalized per spin) at the end of the last Monte Carlo cyclem depening of which value of `mc_cycles` is passed as input;
   - output = "grid" outputs three configurations of the lattice grid: the initialized one, the one at half the Monte Carlo cycles, and the final configuration.

+ Important information about generated files:
+  - The C++ code requires the user to have a folder called "data" with the subfolders "20", "40", "60", "80" and "100" in order to put the datafiles.
+Github does not comport empty folders and since we are not supposed to load the files to the repository, there is no "data" folder visible.